-(a) Members of the AWF may include:

-(1) Individuals who are substantially involved in defining, determining, and managing acquisition requirements,

-(2) Individuals involved in acquisition planning and strategy,

-(3) Individuals who participate in the process of establishing the business relationship to obtain needed goods and services (e.g., contracting process, those involved in the solicitation, evaluation and award of acquisitions),

-(4) Individuals who manage the process after business arrangements have been established to ensure that the government's needs are met (e.g., testing and evaluating, managing and monitoring the manufacturing and production activities, auditing, contract administration, performance management and evaluation, etc.),

-(5) Individuals who arrange disposal of any residual items after work is complete, (e.g., property management/ disposal),

-(6) Individuals who support the business processes of the activities listed in this paragraph (e.g., subject matter experts and A-SMEs),

-(7) Individuals who have the authority to enter into and administer leases on the Government's behalf,

-(8) Individuals who directly manage those involved in any of the activities listed in this paragraph.

-(b) At a minimum, the acquisition workforce of the agency, includes:

-(1) All positions in the general schedule contracting series (GS-1102), realty series (GS-1170), and other series, as identified by the Chief Acquisition Officer, Senior Procurement Executive or Head of Contracting Activity.
+- (a) Members of the AWF may include: - (1) Individuals who are substantially involved in defining, determining, and managing acquisition requirements, - (2) Individuals involved in acquisition planning and strategy, - (3) Individuals who participate in the process of establishing the business relationship to obtain needed goods and services (e.g., contracting process, those involved in the solicitation, evaluation and award of acquisitions), - (4) Individuals who manage the process after business arrangements have been established to ensure that the government's needs are met (e.g., testing and evaluating, managing and monitoring the manufacturing and production activities, auditing, contract administration, performance management and evaluation, etc.), - (5) Individuals who arrange disposal of any residual items after work is complete, (e.g., property management/disposal), - (6) Individuals who support the business processes of the activities listed in this paragraph (e.g., subject matter experts and A-SMEs), - (7) Individuals who have the authority to enter into and administer leases on the Government's behalf, - (8) Individuals who directly manage those involved in any of the activities listed in this paragraph. - (b) At a minimum, the acquisition workforce of the agency, includes: - (1) All positions in the general schedule contracting series (GS-1102), realty series (GS-1170), and other series, as identified by the Chief Acquisition Officer, Senior Procurement Executive or Head of Contracting Activity.

-(2) All contracting officers (CO) regardless of general schedule series with authority to obligate funds above the micropurchase threshold.

-(3) All positions in the general schedule purchasing series (GS-1105).

-(4) Program and project managers, as identified by the Chief Acquisition Officer (CAO), the Senior Procurement Executive, or HCA.

-(5) All Contracting Officer's Representatives (CORs) or equivalent positions.

-(6) Any significant acquisition-related positions identified by the CAO, Senior Procurement Executive or Head of Contracting Activity, or equivalent, using the guidance provided in this paragraph.
+- (2) All contracting officers (CO) regardless of general schedule series with authority to obligate funds above the micropurchase threshold. - (3) All positions in the general schedule purchasing series (GS-1105). - (4) Program and project managers, as identified by the Chief Acquisition Officer (CAO), the Senior Procurement Executive, or HCA. - (5) All Contracting Officer's Representatives (CORs) or equivalent positions. - (6) Any significant acquisition-related positions identified by the CAO, Senior Procurement Executive or Head of Contracting Activity, or equivalent, using the guidance provided in this paragraph.

+"Chief Acquisition Officer" (CAO) has the meaning as defined in FAR 2.101 and is identified on the GSA Acquisition Portal at https://insite.gsa.gov/acquisitionportal.